WireGuard/wireguard-windows/docs/enterprise.md

 > wireguard /update 2> C:\path\to\update\log.txt
 ```

-### Wintun Adapters
+### Network Adapters

-The tunnel service creates a Wintun adapter at startup and destroys it at shutdown.
-It may be desirable, however, to remove all Wintun adapters created in WireGuard's pool and uninstall the driver if no other applications are using Wintun.
+The tunnel service creates a network adapter at startup and destroys it at shutdown.
+It may be desirable, however, to remove all network adapters created in WireGuard's pool and uninstall the driver if no other applications are using our network adapters.
 This can be accomplished using the command:

 ```text
 > wireguard /removealladapters